Edwin-IITJ/LucidPast/README.md

 ---

-## 📧 Contact
+## Contact

 **Developer**: Edwin Meleth
 **Email**: m24ldx008@iitj.ac.in
 **Thesis Website**: https://edwinm.vercel.app/
-**Demo Video**: [YouTube/Vimeo link - after Nov 20]
+**Demo Video**: [YouTube/Vimeo link]

-**Status**: Active development (Nov 6-20, 2025) → Archived post-thesis

 ---

-**Last Updated**: November 14, 2025, 6:59 PM IST

----

-*"Memories are not photographs—they are 3D spaces with missing walls, blurred faces, and darkness at the edges.
+*"Memories are not photographs, they are 3D spaces with missing walls, blurred faces, and darkness at the edges.
 LucidPast embraces this imperfection."*